Tigers vs. Diamondbacks Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 14 doubles, five home runs, 25 walks and 26 RBI (51 total hits).
-He has swiped two bases.
+- Torkelson has recorded 51 hits with 14 doubles, five home runs and 26 walks.
+He has driven in 26 runs with two stolen bases.

 Torkelson Recent Games